Ian Keteku: Poet

-Ian Keteku defines his poetry as 'critical oratory', feeling compelled to speak on the issues he feels are not thought about regularly.
-He loves to use his words to inspire messages of peace, action and critical thought.
-He believes poetry is the universe’s way of showing us the beauty in emotion, the similarity in experiences and the art of living.
-He has performed his poetry and music all over the world.
-He seeks to use the exploration of language as an articulation and cure for the human condition.
-He believes that words have power and attempts to utilize such powers to illustrate the connectedness of all things.
+Keteku has described his poetry as “critical oratory,” focusing on themes that he considers under-examined in public discourse.
+His work addresses topics such as peace, social awareness, and critical reflection.
+He has performed poetry and music internationally.
+His artistic practice emphasizes the use of language to examine aspects of the human condition and interconnectedness.

-Keteku conducts poetry, writing and performance workshops for students of all ages and various community groups, inspiring people to accept the power of their own voice.
+Keteku conducts poetry, writing, and performance workshops for students of all ages and various community groups, inspiring people to accept the power of their own voice.
 He is also a mentor to other experienced and budding poets.
 Keteku coached the 2013 Toronto poetry slam team to a national victory, and IF, a Toronto-based poet to the 2014 individual national victory.

-The Calgary born Keteku was raised by Ghanaian parents, this upbringing heavily influences his art.
+The Calgary born Keteku was raised by Ghanaian parents; this upbringing heavily influences his art.
 His work follows in the lineage of ancient African storytellers by paying homage to the past and revisiting themes and lessons from previous generations.
-In addition, Keteku is a devout practitioner of Afrofuturism; a philosophy of projecting the black experience into a celestial, technological future.
+In addition, Keteku is a devout practitioner of Afrofuturism.

-As a video artist, he has directed and produced many thought-provoking poetic films, which have been screened internationally.
-And, cited artist and humanitarian in forums.
+Keteku has been cited for his contributions to humanitarian public forums.
+He is also a video artist who has directed and produced several poetic films, which have been screened internationally.

 Journalist

-He has been featured in the Calgary Herald, Fast Forward Magazine, and Edmonton Journal, CBC television, CBC radio, RCI and a number of campus radio stations across the nation.
+He has been featured in the Calgary Herald, Fast Forward Magazine, and Edmonton Journal, CBC television, CBC radio, RCI, and a number of campus radio stations across the nation.
 But his use of words to tell stories does not end there.
 As a freelancer, Keteku has written for the Ottawa Citizen, Calgary Herald, Toronto Star, The Globe and Mail, and others.

 Through video journalism Keteku has produced stories for CBC Calgary, CJTV News and i-Channel, where he covered the victory of Barack Obama in Chicago.